Skip to content

 Who is Saladin?

 Saladin was born in 1137/38 in Tikrīt, Mesopotamia (modern-day Iraq).
-He was the Sultan of Egypt, along with Syria, Yemen, and Palestine, and he was the founder of the Ayyūbid dynasty.
+He was the Sultan of Egypt, Syria, Yemen, and Palestine and founded the Ayyūbid dynasty.
 He fought against the Crusaders and won, capturing Jerusalem.

-He strengthened the fortifications of Cairo by building the Cairo Citadel, which is now more popularly known as Saladin Citadel, and extended the city walls.
+He strengthened Cairo’s fortifications by building the Cairo Citadel, now more popularly known as Saladin Citadel and extending the city walls.

 a shot of the interior of the cairo citadel or saladin citadel

 Saladin was the founder of the Ayyūbid dynasty.
-Saladin strengthened the fortifications of Cairo by building the Cairo Citadel, which is now more popularly known as Saladin Citadel, and extended the city walls.
+Saladin strengthened the fortifications of Cairo by building the Cairo Citadel, now more popularly known as Saladin Citadel and extended the city walls.
 (Image Credit: Yousef Salhamoud)

 Location and Design

-The Citadel of Cairo was built in a very prominent position and strategic position on the Mokattam hills near the center of Cairo, so it overlooks the entire city.
-It is definitely one of the most impressive military fortifications of its time due to its location and layout.
+The Citadel of Cairo was built in a prominent and strategic position on the Mokattam hills near the centre of Cairo, so it overlooks the entire city.
+It is one of the most impressive military fortifications of its time due to its location and layout.

-As it stands today, Saladin Citadel has four gates, El-Mokatam gate, the New Gate, the Middle Gate, and the Citadel gate, and about thirteen towers and four palaces, including Palace Ablaq and Al-Gawhara Palace.
+Today, Saladin Citadel has four gates: the El-Mokatam Gate, the New Gate, the Middle Gate, and the Citadel Gate.
+It also has about thirteen towers and four palaces, including the Palace Ablaq and Al-Gawhara Palace.

-After Saladin, the Citadel went through major development during the Mamluk Sultanate, until the reign of Sultan al-Nasir Muhammad in the 14th century.
-During the 19th century, Muhammad Ali Pasha tor down some of the older buildings and replaced them with new palaces that you can see today.
+After Saladin, the Citadel underwent significant development during the Mamluk Sultanate until the reign of Sultan al-Nasir Muhammad in the 14th century.
+In the 19th century, Muhammad Ali Pasha tore down some of the older buildings and replaced them with new palaces you can see today.

-In the 20th century, the citadel was sometimes utilized by the British occupation forces as a military garrison, and then so did the Egyptian army, until it was opened to the public in 1983.
-In 1976, the Citadel was proclaimed as a World Heritage Site by UNESCO.
+In the 20th century, the British occupation forces sometimes utilized the citadel as a military garrison, and then so did the Egyptian army until it was opened to the public in 1983.
+In 1976, UNESCO proclaimed the Citadel a World Heritage Site.

 Throughout its history, the Citadel went through three main construction periods: the Ayyubid Era in the 12th century (during Saladin’s reign), the Mamluk era in the 14th century (under al-Nasir Muhammad), and during the reign of Muhammad Ali in the 19th century.

-The overall complex is divided into two main sections, which are the Northern Enclosure (where you can now find the Military Museum), and the Southern Enclosure (where you can find the Mosque of Muhammad Ali Pasha).
+The complex is divided into two main sections: the Northern Enclosure (where the Military Museum is now located) and the Southern Enclosure (where the Mosque of Muhammad Ali Pasha is located).

-The Northern Enclosure was usually employed by military personnel, while the Southern Enclosure was the residence of the sultan.
-There is also another enclosure where the royal stables of the Mamluks were kept.
-However, these functional distinctions were largely erased in the 19th century under Muhammad Ali Pasha, who removed the entire site and constructed buildings used for various functions.
+The Northern Enclosure was usually employed by military personnel, while the Southern Enclosure was the sultan’s residence.
+Another enclosure was where the royal stables of the Mamluks were kept.
+However, these functional distinctions were erased mainly in the 19th century under Muhammad Ali Pasha, who removed the entire site and constructed buildings for various functions.

-An open field lies to the west of the Citadel that was a training ground and a military parade ground.
-At the northern end of this field was another square known as Rumayla Square that was used as a horse market because it was close to the royal stables.
+An open field lies west of the Citadel, a training ground and a military parade ground.
+At the northern end of this field was another square known as Rumayla Square, which was used as a horse market because it was close to the royal stables.
 Some royal and religious ceremonies were also held there.
 Now, it is a large roundabout known as the Citadel Square next to the historical mosques of Sultan Hassan and al-Rifa’i.

 Foundation of the Castle in the Ayyubid Period during the 12th Century